 How to Calculate the Installed Capacity of Your Home Solar System

-Switching to solar energy is an eco-friendly and financially sound decision.
-However, determining the accurate installation capacity for your home PV system can be challenging.
-This guide will walk you through the steps needed to calculate the ideal capacity for your PV system, ensuring that you optimise investment.
+Transitioning to solar power is an environmentally conscious and economically prudent choice.
+Nevertheless, figuring out the precise installation capacity for your home solar power system can be quite difficult.
+This guide will take you through the necessary steps to determine the optimal capacity for your photovoltaic system, maximizing your investment.

 Step 1: Determine Your Energy Consumption